ericnordelo/cross-chain-bridge-examples/README.md

 Then we are calling the sendCrossChainMessage with the `target`, the `calldata`, and the configuration for sending the message through the bridge (`crossChainTxParams`).

+This config bytes give us flexibility to send different configurations required from different bridges.

+The rest of the code should be self explanatory if you are experienced with `hardhat` and Ethereum development.

 ### Example 2 (send message from optimism l1 to l2)

 For this example we are going to use a different Greeter: `GreeterOptimismL2`.